 Changnon is known as an innovative thinker and was tapped to serve on the initial California Department of Education Charter School Committee.
 He was also responsible for creating charter schools in the Keyes area which have been recognized statewide as outstanding schools.

 Since taking office in 2007, Changnon has championed Civics Education, Character Development, Parent Involvement and Career/Technical Education programs in the County.
 He has led a two-year county-wide campaign to improve student attendance (Every Day Counts), with 17 school districts improving attendance rates the first year and an additional 10 the second year.
 He also led a two-year county-wide campaign focused on health and fitness issues called, "Fit for the Future."
 This campaign was lauded by the Governor's office as a model for the state and Stanislaus County was named "County of the Year" in the Governor's Fitness Challenge two years in a row.
 From 2010-2013 Changnon focused on promoting the importance of civility in a world becoming less civil and continues to encourage students, parents and community members to choose positive and respectful behaviors in their personal and work lives.
 The county-wide effort was called, "Choose Civility" which spread to seven other counties!
-Currently Changnon is focused on increasing graduation rates in Stanislaus County.
-The initiative is called "Destination Graduation."
+Changnon is focused on increasing graduation rates in Stanislaus County and led this focus through an initiative called "Destination Graduation."
+The initiative, in place for five years, saw graduation rates increase.
+Destination Graduation has expanded and the next step is a move to “Cradle to Career,” focused on helping a child from infancy through college and/or to a career.
 The County Office has also been appointed as one of the leads of the Governor’s Arts Initiative.

 Changnon holds two Master’s Degrees and has received numerous awards including the Association of California School Administrators Bill Ullom Award in 2004 and Region 7 "Superintendent of the Year" Award in 2010.
-He serves on a number of local, regional, and state committees.
+On January 27, 2018, he received the Robert J. Cardoza Citizen of the Year/Lifetime Achievement award.
+Changnon serves on a number of local, regional, and state committees.
 He is also currently a member of the Workforce Alliance Board, Stanislaus Partners in Education, and serves as Chief Executive Officer of the Education Foundation of Stanislaus County.

 Tom Changnon resides in Modesto with Dianne, his wife of 40 years.
 Dianne retired after 39 years as a middle school teacher.
 They have two adult children, Garrett and Gabrielle, who are both teachers, and three grandchildren.